Originate/exosphere/tutorial/part_2/05_web_server.md

 _"please add a service called 'web' based on the template 'web-express-js' to my current application"_.

-Now we see the service registered in our `application.yml` file:
+Now we see the service registered in our application configuration file:
+__application.yml__

 ```yml
 name: Todo application